 It started out with these pallets we got...free.

-The highlighted sections and arrows show which pallets I used for the bench, and yes I used pallets for other projects too.
+The highlighted sections and arrows show which pallets I used for the bench.
+I used pallets for other projects too.
 The legs were recovered from one huge 4x8 pallet, they were the bottom support pieces.
 You can see them on the picnic table.
 I had a lot of fun prying them off and getting all those nails out, I know you are jealous!
 The rest of the bench (besides the seat) was made from the pallet in the grass.
 It was broken up but I still had 4 good long boards to use.
 My brother in law pried off the boards and used my awesome Roybi sawzall to cut off the nails while I was working on something else in the room.
 (I think I could get used to having helpers!)

 My sister's "closet" has a lot of room and since we had the pallets I knew a rustic bench would be perfect.
 While I was thinking about how to do the build I mentioned that it would be fun to upholster it, but fabric is expensive...and then my sister surprised me with this fun fabric she had bought to make pillows...but never used it!
 Sa-weet!
 We were in business...